Meghan Markle: LA actress with the fairytale role

 On her father's side, genealogists have traced her ancestry back to king Robert I of Scotland, who reigned from 1306 to 1329.

 Markle's parents split when she was two and divorced five years later.
-She is now estranged from her older half-sister and half-brother, who has been scathing about her attitude towards the family.
+She is now estranged from her older half-sister and half-brother.

-"Her tiny bit of Hollywood fame has gone to her head, changing her into a jaded, shallow, conceited woman that will make a joke of you," half-brother Tom Markle wrote in an April 26 open letter to Harry.
+They made their presence felt in the wedding build-up, with Tom Junior scathing about her attitude towards the family and Samantha Grant venting forthrightly in several media outlets.

+Meanwhile her father set himself up for staged paparazzi photos which backfired, then suffered chest pains and needed heart surgery, causing him to miss her big day.

 Aged 11, her letter-writing campaign got the consumer goods giant Procter and Gamble to change a washing-up commercial, referring to people rather than just women.